 Trans Retinol ((vitamin-A); www.ch.ic.ac.uk

 They are the derivatives of saturated tetracyclic hydrocarbons.
 A great number of steroids have been extracted and identified from plant sources.
 And the structures of them have been determined.
 Many steroids have been found to play specific functions in cellular structures and activities.
 Cholesterol, Cholic acid, Lanosterol, Testosterone, β-Estradiol, etc. are the common sterols found in plants.

 Various plants, depending upon the species, produce volatile oils which exhibit different but characteristic odors.
 Some of the essential oils yielding plants have been commercially exploited ex., peppermint, sandal, rose, lavender, geranial, turpentine, lemon, etc. Most of these terpenes are metabolic byproducts of plants.

-Rubber is another isoprene derivative consisting of 500-5000 isoprene units.
+Rubber is another isoprene derivative consisting of 500-5000 isoprene units per molecule of rubber.
 A large number of plants produce latex which is rich in these compounds.
 The same is commercially exploited in the manufacture of various kinds of rubber and rubber products.